jakelarue/beautiful-jekyll/workwithme.md

 If you're looking for a silver bullet solution - I'm not your guy.

-If you're **not** willing to put in the work - I'm not your guy.
+If you're **not** willing to put in the work, even after we're done with a project - I'm not your guy.

+If you think I just write words and *vioala* - sales - I'm not your guy.

 If you don't *really* know your numbers (aov, ltv, revenue & business goals) **or** feel uncomfortable sharing that type of information - yup, you guessed it...
 I'm not your guy.

-If you think I just write words and *vioala* - sales - I'm not your guy.

 After a while, I got a feel for what clients would benefit the most from my work.
 I had to become **VERY PICKY** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.